Attention layers provably solve single-location regression: Risk of the oracle and of the linear predictors

 \section{Risk of the oracle and of the linear predictors}

 Now that we have constructed our predictor $T_\lambda^{(k,v)}$ (see Eq.~\eqref{def:our_transformer}), a first key question is to assess its statistical performance.
-Recall that $k,v \in \mathbb{S}^{d-1}$ are the two parameters of the model, and their purpose is to approximate their theoretical counterparts $k^{\star}$ and~$v^{\star}$ defined in \eqref{eq:true-task}.
+Recall that $k,v \in \mathbb{S}^{d-1}$ are the two parameters of the model, and their purpose is to approximate their theoretical counterparts $k^{\star}$ and $v^{\star}$ defined in \eqref{eq:true-task}.
 This begs in particular the question of the performance of the \textit{oracle predictor} $T_\lambda^{(k^\star,v^\star)}$.
 To answer these questions, we introduce the risk of the predictor, which is measured by the mean squared error

-To proceed with the analysis, we make the following assumption. \begin{assumption} The vectors $k^\star, v^\star \in \mathbb{S}^{d-1}$ are orthogonal, i.e., $k^{\star \top}v^{\star}=0$. \end{assumption} This assumption is made everywhere in the paper, even though it is not reminded explicitly at each result.
-This assumption is relatively mild in a high-dimensional setting where any two independent vectors uniformly distributed on the sphere are close to being orthogonal.

-\textbf{Oracle predictor.} \quad Our first result characterizes the risk of the proposed transformer model \eqref{def:our_transformer} with oracle parameters $(k^\star,v^\star)$.
+To proceed with the analysis, we make the following assumption. \begin{assumption} The vectors $k^\star, v^\star \in \mathbb{S}^{d-1}$ are orthogonal, i.e., $k^{\star \top}v^{\star}=0$. \end{assumption} This assumption is made everywhere in the remainder of the paper, even though it is not reminded explicitly at each result.
+It is a relatively mild assumption in a high-dimensional setting where any two independent vectors uniformly distributed on the sphere are close to being orthogonal. \paragraph{Oracle predictor.}Our first result characterizes the risk of the proposed transformer model \eqref{def:our_transformer} with oracle parameters $(k^\star,v^\star)$.
 All the proofs of the paper are deferred to the Appendix. \begin{theorem} There exists a function $\mathcal{R}_\lambda^<: \R^5 \to \R$ such that, for any $(k,v) \in (\mathbb{S}^{d-1})^2$,

 where $\kappa:= k^\top k^\star$, $\nu := v^\top v^\star$, $\theta := v^\top k^\star$, $\eta := k^\top v^\star$, and $\rho := k^\top v$.
 A closed-form expression of $\mathcal{R}_\lambda^<$ is given in Appendix \ref{proof:risk_on_sphere}.
 In particular,